Abdullah-Shah-26/Abdullah-Shah-26/README.md

 # 💫About Me :
 - 👋 Hi, I'm @Abdullah
-- 👀 I'm interested in different programming languages and frameworks
+- 👀 I'm interested in different Programming languages, Frameworks, Softwares, Tech Gadgets.
-- 🌱 I'm currently learning cpp DSA & python
+- 🌱 I'm currently learning cpp DSA & exploring dev.
-- 💞️ I'm looking to collaborate on real world problems in software that can make people's life easier.
+- 💞️ I'm looking to collaborate on real world problems in software that can make everyone's easier.
-- 📫 How to reach me - syedmohammedabdullahshah@gmail.com
 - ⚡ Fun fact: I am interested in both software & hardware of a computer 🖥️ and 📱Mobile

 <div align="center">